mikanyg/FeatureToggle.Azure/README.md

 - The `AboutPageFeature` is a boolean FeatureToggle, and toggles a message on the About page of the web app and is stored in DocumentDb (emulator).
 - The `ComingSoonFeature` is a DateTime FeatureToggle, and  toggles a message on the the Front page of the web app and is stored in DocumentDb (emulator).
 - The `RetiringSoonFeature` is a DateTime FeatureToggle, and toggles a message on the Contact page of the web app and is stored in Table Storage (emulator).
+- The `LimitedTimeFeature` is a Period FeatureToggle, and toggles a message on the Front page of the web app and is stored in Table Storage (emulator).

 In order to change the toggle values after creation, you can use the Cloud Explorer in Visual Studio or the Azure Storage Explorer.